 What is Blockchain?

 In simple terms, you can think of Blockchain as your social media profile where everyone can access the information but can not change the information.
-One block’s hash is produced using the mixture of the block before, and together it becomes a chain of blocks.
+One block’s hash is produced using the block’s mixture before, and together it becomes a chain of blocks.
 Thus it is called the Blockchain.
-In this blog, we are going to highlight how the healthcare industry is benefits by implementing blockchain technology.
+In this blog, we will highlight how the healthcare industry benefits by implementing blockchain technology.

 It is a distributed system where there is no central authority.
 All the participants in the shared environment can interact without establishing trust among them.
 It uses cryptographic techniques to build an authentic chain.
-Before the information is added, stored, or exchanged, it gets notified to all the participants in the chain.
+Before the information is added, stored, or exchanged, it gets notified to all the chain participants.
 Only allowed, relevant and authentic information comes into the system.
-In this way, all the information is trustworthy and there is no need for an audit, which saves money and time.
+In this way, all the information is trustworthy, and there is no need for an audit, which saves money and time.

 How Blockchain supports the healthcare industry: